VaishnaveeSharma/US/index.md

+### Halloween Celebrations

-October 31 was Halloween last year.
-Americans celebrated Halloween amid the ongoing pandemic covid-19.
+**October 31** was Halloween last year.
+People celebrated Halloween amid the ongoing pandemic covid-19.
 As a result there was a sharp upsurge in covid-19 cases and deaths.
 Below table shows statistics before and after weeks of Halloween.

 |      Weeks       |   Cases    |   Deaths   |  Cases PM  |  Deaths PM  |
 | -----------------|:----------:|:----------:|:----------:|:-----------:|